Varsity Head Coach: John Cari, 14th

 Among Coach Cari's other East Penn ties, he is a 1989 alumnus, and two-time district champion as a member of the Green Hornet soccer team.

-A former standout goalkeeper for both Emmaus High School and Bloomsburg University, Coach Kyle Grim is returning for his thirteenth season as the Hornets top assistant coach /goalkeeping coach for the Hornets.
+A former standout goalkeeper for both Emmaus High School and Bloomsburg University, Coach Kyle Grim is returning in some capacity for his fourteenth season as an top assistant coach /goalkeeping coach for the Hornets.

 At Emmaus, Coach Grim led the Hornets to its only PIAA state final appearance before losing 0-1 in OT.
 Coach Grim was recognized as the top goalkeeper in the area in 2001 by the East Penn Conference, and The Morning Call.
 Grim went on to become the starting goalkeeper at Bloomsburg University.